How would you describe California Out of the Box?

 - National Audubon Society Field Guide to California

-- Stories from Where We Live: California Coast by Sara St. Antoine
+- Stories from Where We Live: The California Coast/The California Coast: A Literary Field Guide (Stories from Where We Live) by Sara St. Antoine

 - A Gift for Abuelita by Nancy Luenn